chmadran/Inception/README.md

 2. Set up the conf file
 3. Try runing just the nginx container and getting an error 403/404 in the html.

+Build the NGINX Image: `docker build -t nginx .`
+Run the NGINX Container: `docker run -d --name nginx -p 443:443 nginx`
+Verify the Container is Running: `docker ps`
+Test NGINX: Open a web browser and visit `https://localhost` or `https://your_ip_address`.
+You should see the default NGINX welcome page, indicating that NGINX is running correctly.

 </details>